-In this article, we address culture as a factor in advocacy, with a special focus on Latin America.
+In this chapter, we address culture as a factor in advocacy, with a special focus on Latin America.

 We do so subject to three threshold points: